CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 If you get this error on a java (or any JVM language) application, it means that your application requires a specific version of java.
 By default, java 8 is used, but you can change it.
 Please head up to [select java version](/doc/java/select-java-version/) for more information.

+## I want to user Clever Cloud on my own premises, is that possible?

+Yes, since 2016 Clever Cloud is packaged for private datacenter.
+This offer called "Clever Cloud On Premises" is avaialble upon request: you can send a mail to <sales@clever-cloud.com> or visit [https://www.clever-cloud.com/on-premises](www.clever-cloud.com/on-premises) for more infos.